 Colour Therapy is a totally holistic and non-invasive therapy and, really, colour should be a part of our everyday life, not just something we experience for an hour or two with a therapist.
 Colour is all around us everywhere.
 This wonderful planet does not contain all the beautiful colours of the rainbow for no reason.
 Nothing on this earth is here just by chance; everything in nature is here for a purpose.
 Colour is no exception.
 All we need to do is to heighten our awareness of the energy of colour and how it can transform our lives.
 A professional therapist will help you to do this.
 The capacity for health and wellbeing is within us all.

-Colour therapy is safe to use alone or alongside any other therapy whether orthodox medicine or another complementary therapy and is safe and helpful for adults, children and animals too.
+Colour therapy is safe to use alone or alongside any other therapy whether orthodox medicine or another complementary therapy and is safe and helpful for adults, children, babies and animals too.

 Please be aware that no complementary therapy should be considered as an alternative to professional medical advice where necessary and no properly qualified complementary therapist would suggest that, neither would they suggest that you stop taking your medication etc. If you are taking medication you should consult the prescribing professional before you stop taking it.